Program Manager, Peace Support, Myanmar

 Why work at The Asia Foundation?

 You will have the opportunity to contribute to development in Myanmar and, more broadly, to the development, stability, and growth of the dynamic Asian region.
 You will help promote a more effective and constructive engagement between government and citizens, strengthen the role of women and minorities, and advance learning and awareness about the country.
 In Myanmar, other Asian countries, and with headquarters, you will work with and learn from dedicated, smart, and accomplished colleagues, program partners, and local leaders.
-In the process, you will improve your skills and grow as a development professional.Apply now
+In the process, you will improve your skills and grow as a development professional.The application period for his position is now closed.

 HIGHLIGHTS ACROSS ASIA